 I’ve been reading John O’Donohue’s book on Beauty so I googled the word Beauty in hopes I could find other insightful reflections.
 But I found pages of links to eyeliner, hair products, fashion tips, teen magazines…and plastic surgery and plastic surgery.
 The superficial skin of beauty is a very western perspective.

 When I was in college, I was approached to do some modeling.
 I had done a bit of it when I was 14 and 15.
 It was the summer of 1988.
 I had landed my first National modeling assignment.
-On the road to Portland for the photo shoot, I was hit by an oncoming car that had run a stop light, going about 50 miles an hour.
+On the road to Portland for the photoshoot, I was hit by an oncoming car that had run a stoplight, going about 50 miles an hour.
 The car smashed into my car, sending it skidding to wrap around a telephone pole.
 I suffered 5 broken ribs, spinal injury, lung contusions, chronic pain for about 2 years following and enduring pains that have stayed with me since.
 The car was so crunched that they had to cut me out of it.
 Even though I was wearing a seatbelt, my head went through the windshield.
 It was strange.
 I remember floating away from my body viewing things through the space between the two seats.
 At least I think I did.
-I was in ICU a few days, and held at the hospital about a week.
-I’d been struggling with an illness and the accident prompted a reoccurance.
+I was in ICU for a few days and held at the hospital for about a week.
+I’d been struggling with an illness and the accident prompted a reoccurrence.
 At that moment, my life felt at the height of potential, as much as it could be at the age of 20.
 I was loving school, deeply committed to my studies in art history and was excited about modeling – a high paying job that would feed my vanity!
-And in one flash, I was bed ridden, back in my childhood bedroom being cared for by my parents.
+And in one flash, I was bedridden, back in my childhood bedroom being cared for by my parents.
 On and off I was in bed for a year as I slowly finished my degree.

 We all have had these ah-ha moments.
 It’s these moments that allow us to wake up and refresh.
 To see the positivity of things and the beauty that surrounds us in the most microscopic presentations.
 These moments awaken us to reverence.
 Reverence allows us to awaken to Beauty.
 But the challenge in life is to stay awake after we awaken.